segin-GH/4-coders-by-coders/README.md

 ---
 ```
-### Quotes

 " The only way to learn a new programming language is by writing programs in it."

 ―  Dennis Ritchie

 " C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off "

 ― Bjarne Stroustrup

 " Low-level programming is good for the programmer' s soul. "

 ―  John Carmack

 “Programming is like sex: It may give some concrete results, but that is not why we do it.”

 ― Bjarne Stroustrup

 ```